Why I Love Training from the Back of the Room and You Will Too!

 “Even though I’ve read the book and been using these techniques for years I have learned so much from these 2 days”

-If you would like to learn more about Training from the Back of the Room, you can visit the course page here.
+If you would like to learn more about Training from the Back of the Room and future dates and locations please visit the course page here.

 I love what I do.
 I am incredibly passionate about working with people and helping them to continuously improve.
 Scrum is the framework that allows me to do that by encouraging people to experiment, learn and grow by following the pillars and values.